LandM00/ClassificationArticle/README.md

 All metrics are dimensionless and range between 0 and 1, with higher values indicating better classification performance.

----

-## Relation to the associated publication

-The dataset and the code support the results presented in the associated scientific article and were used to generate the performance analyses reported in the Results section.
+This dataset supports the results presented in the associated scientific article and was used to generate the performance analyses reported in the Results section.

----